webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 We managed to draw all 100 triangles, each with a different scale, color, and offset, with a single draw call.
-For situations where you want to draw lots of instances of the same object this is one way to do it.
+For situations where you want to draw lots of instances of the same object, this is one way to do it.

 ## Using storage buffers for vertex data

-Until this point we've used a hard coded triangle directly in our shader.
+Until this point, we've used a hard-coded triangle directly in our shader.
 One use case of storage buffers is to store vertex data.
 Just like we indexed the current storage buffers by `instance_index` in our example above, we could index another storage buffer with `vertex_index` to get vertex data.